 What to do there: There are a lot of ways to enjoy this mountain.
 You can hike through the park, tour the Sagrat Cor Basilica, or spend some time at the theme park.
 This final option is determinedly retro but loved by kids of all ages and has a Ferris wheel and carousel as well as other older style rides and games.

 Why it’s awesome: When you’re in the middle of a busy city, sometimes a park can be a haven.
-And this is even more important when you’re in Barcelona, which is a walking city.
-So if your legs are getting tired, make sure you rest them in the cool, lush surroundings of this park.
+This is even more important when you’re in Barcelona, which is a walking city.
+So if your legs are getting tired, make sure you rest them in the cool, lush surroundings of Parc De La Ciutadella.
 After a little rest and recharge, you’ll be ready to face the rush again!

 #33 – Casa Pages